Trump says time to work 'constructively' with Russia

 Moscow was furious when the Trump administration launched a cruise missile strike against Syrian forces in April, in retaliation for what Washington said was a chemical weapons attack by Assad's regime against civilians.

-Trump's predecessor Barack Obama ordered the seizure of two Russian diplomatic compounds in the US last December after accusing Russia of trying to influence the outcome of the 2016 presidential election.

-And last month, the United States added 38 individuals and entities to its sanctions list targeting Russians and pro-Russian rebels it blames for the fighting in Ukraine and the occupation of Crimea.

-"Sanctions were not discussed at my meeting with President Putin.
-Nothing will be done until the Ukrainian & Syrian problems are solved," said Trump.
+While saying sanctions were not discussed at the meeting with Putin, Trump indicated that Moscow could not expect any relief "until the Ukrainian & Syrian problems are solved."

-So his public assessment that Russia did meddle has triggered questions over whether his administration planned to bring in more sanctions.

-Mnuchin also insisted that Russia and the US could work together on cyber security, despite criticism that the two sides had diametrically opposing goals.
+But while the brokering of a Syria ceasefire by the two countries - along with Jordan - means that one area of friction could be eased, the differences over Ukraine remain stark.

+Speaking on a visit to Ukraine, US Secretary of State Rex Tillerson urged Russia to take action to ease the bloody separatist conflict in the country's east, which Kiev and the West believe is being fuelled by Moscow.